Tetrakern/fictioneer/README.md

 stories, chapters, collections, and recommendations &bull; customizable web reader &bull; shortcodes &bull; text-to-speech &bull; bookmarks &bull; progress tracker &bull; lightbox &bull; dark/light mode &bull; ePUB converter &bull; advanced search form &bull; sidebar &bull; OAuth 2.0 logins (Discord, Google, Twitch, and Patreon) &bull; Patreon content gate &bull; post password expiration &bull; gate content for users and roles &bull; role manager &bull; responsive layout &bull; cache aware &bull; custom comment system &bull; AJAX comments &bull; private comments &bull; comment reply subscriptions &bull; send notifications to Discord &bull; search engine optimization &bull; GDPR compliant &bull; hue, saturation, and lightness sliders &bull; translation ready &bull; compatible with Elementor

+## Migration

+Migrating an existing WordPress database (or, may the stars have mercy on your soul, another CMS) can be a downright nightmare.
+Depending on what you did and the themes and plugins you used before, you may encounter severe issues matching the previous data structures to those used in Fictioneer.
+To make this easier, take a look at the [migration guide](MIGRATION.md).

 ## Free Plugins

 [Fictioneer Email Notifications](https://github.com/Tetrakern/fictioneer-email-notifications): Allows readers to subscribe to selected updates via email.
 You can choose to receive notifications for all new content, specific post types, or selected stories and taxonomies.